DSharpPlus/DSharpPlus/README.md

 ```

 ### Pre-execution checks
-You can define some custom attributes that function as pre-execution checks, woring very similarly to `CommandsNext`.
+You can define some custom attributes that function as pre-execution checks, working very similarly to `CommandsNext`.
 Simply create an attribute that inherits `SlashCheckBaseAttribute` and override the methods.
 ```cs
 public class RequireMeAttribute : SlashCheckBaseAttribute {